-Numerous studies have been done to analyze the extent to which search ranking effects the percentage of people who click on a website in the results.
+Numerous studies have been done to analyze the extent to which search ranking affects the percentage of people who click on a website in the results.
 True consensus is lacking, but even the rounded averages are staggering:

-- Over 50% of all clicks will go to the top ranked organic search result.
+- Over 50% of all clicks will go to the top-ranked organic search result.

 - Roughly 70% of all clicks will go to the top 3 ranked organic search results.

-- People are more likely to try a different search than they are to click on a Page 2 or 3 result.
+- People are more likely to try a different search than they are to click on Page 2 or 3 result.

 Basic Steps That Will Make Your Homepage More Visible in SERPs